jbakse/compform_notes/content/week_7_pixels/index.md

 4. Change the color comparison to `>`.
 5. Change the color comparison to `!=`.
 6. Change `out_color` to an average of the two color samples.
-7. Feed the program you made above a grayscale or color image (under 100x100).
+7. Feed the program you made above the grayscale earth image above.

 ## Modify Example 3
 8. Invert the drawing, so that circles appear where the input pixels are black.
-9. Feed the program you made above a grayscale or color image (under 100x100).
+9. Feed the program you made above the grayscale earth image above.
-10. Make the circles scale in proporiton to the ligtness
+10. Use lightness to drive the circle sizes.

 ## Challenging Challenges
-13. Color each pixel with `noise()` to visualize its values.
-14. Make a radial gradient from black to red.
-Tip: `dist()`
-15. Create a diagonal gradient.
-16. Use `sin()` to create a repeating black to red to black color wave.
-17. Create a `128x128` image and set the blue value of each pixel to `(y&x) * 16`
+11. Start with the original Example 2 code, without your changes.
+Set `out_color` to the average of `this_color` and `below_color`.
+12. Change `worldImage.set(x, y, out_color);` to `worldImage.set(x, y+1, out_color);`.
+13. Remove the conditional statement (keep its contents).

 # The Canvas + Pixel Density
 When accessing the pixel data of the canvas itself, you need to consider the pixel density p5 is using.
 By default p5 will create a 2x resolution canvas when running on a high-dpi (retina) display.
 You can call `pixelDensity(1)` to disable this feature.
 If you don't, you'll need to take into account the density when calculating a position in the `pixels[]` array.